haripriyaM-ai/Advanced-C-Lab-Manual/Module 7.md

+# Advanced-C-Lab-Manual
-EXP NO:1 C PROGRAM FOR ARRAY OF STRUCTURE TO CHECK ELIGIBILITY FOR THE VACCINE.
+# EXP NO:1 C PROGRAM FOR ARRAY OF STRUCTURE TO CHECK ELIGIBILITY FOR THE VACCINE.

-Aim:
+## Aim:
 To write a C program for array of structure to check eligibility for the vaccine person age above 6 years of age.

-Algorithm:
+## Algorithm:
 1. Declare structure eligible with age (integer) and n (character array)
 2. Declare variable e of type eligible
 3. Input age and name using scanf, store in e